rajaashb/rajaashb/README.md

 **🤝 Let's Connect**

-I'm open to internship opportunities (remote or in-person) where I can apply and further develop my skills in data science and web development.
+I'm open to internship or job opportunities (remote or in-person) where I can apply and further develop my skills.

 📧 Email: rajaashaaban16@gmail.com